lupko/etcd3-client/README.md

 After you clone the repository, make sure to initialize the development environment using `make dev`.
 This will set up virtual environment for the project with all the dependencies installed.
-If you use direnv tool, do `direnv allow` to auto-activate the virtual environment - otherwise activate manually using `.venv/bin/activate`.
+If you use direnv tool, do `direnv allow` to auto-activate the virtual environment - otherwise activate manually using `source .envrc`.

 With virtual environment activated, you can: